“Without geography, you’re nowhere.”

 Early Years

-Within the Early Years Foundation Stage, geography is included as part of Knowledge and Understanding of the World.
-Pupils learn to investigate similarities and differences, the local environment and cultures and beliefs, fostering the skills essential to developing geographical and historical understanding.
-This is set out in the early year’s curriculum as children needing to: observe and identify features in the place they live and the natural world; Begin to know about their own cultures and beliefs and those of other people; Find out about their environment, and talk about those features they like and dislike.
+Within the Early Years Foundation Stage, geography is taught as part of Knowledge and Understanding of the World.
+Children explore similarities and differences, the local environment, and a range of cultures and beliefs, helping them develop the foundations of geographical and historical understanding.
+The Early Years curriculum sets out that children should observe and identify features of the places they live and the natural world, begin to recognise their own cultures and beliefs as well as those of others, and explore their environment while talking about the features they like and dislike.

 Key Stage One